How To Execute Referral Marketing For Your Business

-Some other about referral marketing numbers are as follows:
+Some other stats about referral marketing are as follows:

-- 68% consumers trust other online reviews from people, which is up 7% from 2007.
-This has made online the 3rd highest reliable source in referrals .
+- 68% of consumers trust other online reviews from people, which is up 7% from 2007.
+This has made online the 3rd highest reliable source in referrals.
 [Nielsen]

 - 88% trust online reviews as much as they trust reviews from their personal contacts.
 [BrightLocal]

-This post talks about mastering referral marketing from a digital perspective.
+This post talks about mastering online referral marketing strategies & ideas.
 Let’s dive right into it!

 #1 Understand your customer base that can drive referrals.